Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/project_plan.md

 ### Lillian Carlson
 **Title:** Language and Accent Identification

 **Linguistic Questions:** Are Bilingual and Monolingual speakers identifiable?
-What features are more commong in which groups of speakers?
+What features are more common in which groups of speakers?
 What features are more common in spoken or written language productions and how does the language of production change this?

 **Corpus:** I plan to use the [RUEG Corpus](https://zenodo.org/records/3765218).